 Peer-to-peer fundraising encourages your supporters including donors, volunteers, board members, friends, and family to actively participate in fundraising efforts.
 Instead of simply donating, a peer-to-peer participant becomes an active fundraiser for your organization.
 It multiplies your organization’s awareness and support, boosts engagement, and helps enrich your donor base.
 This can actually turn out to be the most effective way to raise money for your nonprofit and boost donations by unleashing the fundraising power of your best supporters.

 But it does involve some key steps to be truly successful.
 In the age of social media, peer-to-peer fundraising takes consistency, trust, and follow-through.
-After we explain the ins and outs of peer-to-peer fundraising work, we’ll discuss some tips and ideas to help your organization grow!
+After we explain the ins and outs of P2P fundraising work, we’ll discuss some tips and ideas to help your organization grow!

 Crowdfunding is a method for encouraging a large crowd of people to come together and donate money within a specific period of time to help meet the overall fundraising goal of an individual or an organization.
 For example, if your church wanted to host an event or someone needed funds to go on a trip, they could use crowdfunding to ask for donations to achieve that goal.
 Typically, a crowdfunded initiative includes a web page with the call to action, “Donate.”

 Peer-to-peer fundraising differs from crowdfunding in a few ways.
-The main difference is peer-to-peer fundraising is a larger-scale version of crowdsourcing.
+The main difference is P2P fundraising is a larger-scale version of crowdsourcing.
 It is a mass of many peer campaigns, connected to your original fundraising campaign, helping you spread the word to a wider range of people and raise money from untapped sources.
 It has the ability to increase donor/volunteer engagement, reach further networks, and achieve higher goals.

 Explore the key similarities and differences between peer-to-peer and crowdfunding.